8bitgeek/OpenNIC-Wizard/README.md

 # T1 Bootstrap File

-The T1 bootstrap file (server/bootstrap.t1) should be kept up to date with the current T1 resolver list
+The T1 (Tier 1) bootstrap file (server/bootstrap.t1) should be kept up to date with the current T1 resolver list

+The T1 OpenNIC resolvers are the root domain servers for OpenNIC.

 [server/bootstrap.t1](server/bootstrap.t1)